boorism/boorism.github.io/_pages/resume.md

   * In collaboration with the Auckland University Press
   * Another project I had worked on with my father, this time just focusing on the [pencil illustrations](/portfolio/4_dragonfly-illustrations/) for the field guide.
 The book was very successful and ended up winning one of the [2020 Whitley Awards for Best Illustrated Field Guide](https://www.rzsnsw.org.au/grants-awards/previous-winners/2020-winners)!

-  {% include gallery id="guide_gallery" caption="Visualisations of both the classification and clustering pipelines used for the project" %}
+  {% include gallery id="guide_gallery" caption="Field guide cover and some of the pencil illustrations" %}

 <hr class = "small">